GoogleCloudPlatform/cloud-foundation-fabric/blueprints/serverless/cloud-run-microservices/README.md

 svc_a_image  = "us-docker.pkg.dev/[project-id]/[repo-name]/[tester-app]"
 ```

-Note that final project ids will be of the form [prefix]-[main-project-id].
+Note that final project ids will be of the form "[prefix]-[main-project-id]".

 The service B default URL is automatically created and shown as a terraform output variable.
 It will be similar to the one shown in the picture above.
 Get into service A and try to reach service B URL as shown below: